VISION & MISSION

 All our projects are delivered with partners

 We see again and again that the art of good collaborative working is essential, and hold it as an ongoing enquiry.
 We seek to lead not through stepping out in front but rather by working alongside others, catalysing and supporting initiatives that lead to stronger communities and more resilient places.
-We are building multi-stakeholder partnerships around our five interconnected strands of activity – the resilience strategy, ecology, arts and design, economy and learning.
-Learning is at the core of what we do.
+We believe that resilience is founded on the connections between all of us and the living systems that we depend on.
+We recognise the difficulty of addressing resilience in a culture that has for so long embodied a compartmentalised approach to governance, business and living.
+The alarming degeneration of our ecosystems and communities demonstrates the negative consequences of this approach.

 A flourishing, resilient, bioregion where we are inspired to find purpose, and where we care for the ecology, economy and culture of this place we call home.